 the church became known also as Madonna del Pascolo (pasture).

 In 1741 the interior of the church was redesigned by Francesco Ferrari; the fašade was modified in 1896 and eventually in 1979-973.

 (left) The fountain; (right-above) detail of the

 middle basin; (right-below) coat of arms of Pope Sixtus V

-The fountain was designed by Giacomo della Porta and it was built in 1588-89; it was the first of a series of fountains to distribute water from Acqua Felice, an aqueduct built by Pope Sixtus V. Piazza alli Monti is situated in a depression between the Fagutal, one of the peaks of the Esquiline Hill, and the Viminal.
+The fountain was designed by Giacomo della Porta and it was built in 1588-589; it was the first of a series of fountains which distributed the water of Acqua Felice, an aqueduct built by Pope Sixtus V. Piazza alli Monti is situated in a depression between the Fagutal, one of the peaks of the Esquiline Hill, and the Viminal.